 MESSENGER: Hey don’t call me a kid.
 I’ll be sixteen next year.
 And I’ve got a good job.
 Steady hours, reliable.
 That’s more than a lot of people these days.
 The pay isn’t great, but the tips can be good.

 MEN IN BLACK: What is this thing?
 A recording device?
 It will not understand me.
 My voice is being filtered, as is my appearance.
 Yes, I guess you would say I sound robotic, electronic, but the technology we use is biological in nature and I am not as I appear or sound.
-You humans will not be able to keep me hear for long.
-As soon as my cloaking device self repairs I will be able to …
+You humans will not be able to keep me here for long.
+As soon as my cloaking device self-repairs, I will be able to …

 MAID: Is there anything I can do for you, buster?
 I provide turn-down service, collect the towels, and will even do some general light dusting in your room.
 But if you turn out to be one of those grabby types, I’ll break your jaw.